mazpar/goingtoIndia/z01_travel_advice.md

 ### Health and Safety : Vaccinations

 Ensure you are up-to-date on routine vaccines.
 Carry your vaccination certificate with you.
+You may require vaccinations additional to your national vaccination program, in particular if this is your first trip to a tropical country.
-  - _Dutch Travellers_: Contact the GGD or vaccination clinic in your municipality.
+  - _Dutch Travellers_: Contact the GGD or a travel vaccination clinic.
 [The GGD’s website](https://www.ggdreisvaccinaties.nl/faq) tells you which vaccinations are required for which country.
 Get your vaccinations in time.
 The GGD, vaccination clinic or, in some cases, your family doctor can vaccinate you.
 [Visit the LCR’s website to find out where you can get travel vaccinations in your municipality](https://www.lcr.nl/Vaccinatie-adressen).
 This information is in Dutch.
   - _Non Dutch Travellers_: Please consult the relavant medical authorities or your general practitioner.

-- **Travel-Specific Vaccines**
-  - **Hepatitis A:** Recommended due to the potential for contaminated food and water.
-  - **Typhoid:** Especially important because of the prevalent risk associated with contaminated food and water in India.
-  - **Hepatitis B:** Recommended for those who might be exposed to blood or body fluids, have sexual encounters with new partners, or get medical or dental procedures.
-  - **Japanese Encephalitis:** Consider this vaccine if you plan to spend a lot of time outdoors or in rural areas, or if you're going to visit India during the monsoon season.
-  - **Rabies:** Recommended for travelers involved in outdoor and other activities that might bring them into direct contact with dogs, bats, and other mammals.
-This is particularly important if you'll be staying for a long time or will be in remote areas.
-  - **Yellow Fever:** Not a risk in India, but the government requires proof of yellow fever vaccination if you are arriving from a country with a risk of yellow fever virus transmission.
-  - **COVID-19:** Staying up-to-date with COVID-19 vaccinations is advisable, considering the global presence of the virus.
-Check the latest travel advisories and entry requirements related to COVID-19 before your trip.
-&nbsp;

-- **Other Vacine Considerations**
-  - **Malaria Prophylaxis:** India has a risk of malaria in certain areas.
-While there's no vaccine for malaria, preventive medication may be recommended, along with measures to avoid mosquito bites.
-  - **Traveler’s Diarrhea:** While not a vaccine, travelers may consider carrying a course of antibiotics as a precautionary measure against severe traveler’s diarrhea, following a healthcare provider’s prescription.

 &nbsp;